Switch Plan is rated 4.0/5 on Trustpilot

 Ad - Service available Monday to Friday from 8.30 am until 5.30 pm

 There are a number of reasons why households find it difficult to keep up with payments, from unemployment and illness to family breakdowns and other big life changes.
-Although energy management can be difficult, you’re far from alone.
+Although energy management can be difficult, dont feel alone.
 According to recent figures from Ofgem, around a million customers are currently in debt to their gas or energy supplier.
 So, in this article we will explain what to do when you are in energy debt and how to get out of it as quick as possible.

 What to do if I can’t pay my energy bills?

 If you have fallen behind with your payments and are struggling to pay bills, acting quickly will help to minimise your debt and get the situation sorted.
 The sooner you get in touch with your energy company, the sooner you can start working out a plan to pay your energy bills and get your finances back on track.

 If you feel like you’re struggling to pay your energy bills, the first thing you should do is get in touch with your energy supplier.
 Your supplier is required to work with you to come to a solution.
 This solution could involve creating a repayment plan or even having a prepayment meter installed in your home.
 Your energy company should try to find an option that works for both of you and that doesn’t put any unnecessary pressure on your finances.

 If you don’t get in touch with your energy supplier, and continue to fall further behind in your energy payments, you may find your gas or electricity supply is disconnected.